From Action Labels to Sets: Rethinking Action Supervision for Imitation Learning from Corrective Feedback: Desired action sets: Formulation and Aggregation

-Here, we detail how to construct a polytope desired action space from an observed action pair.
-The basic building block of this polytope space is a desired half-space: a region defined by a linear hyperplane that partitions the entire action space into two.
-For one observed action pair, multiple desired half-spaces can be defined.
-By intersecting all these half-spaces, we can obtain the polytope desired space.
+Here, we detail how to construct a polytope desired action set from one corrective feedback.
+The basic building block is a half-space desired set: a region defined by a linear hyperplane that partitions the entire action space into two.
+For one corrective feedback, multiple half-space desired sets can be defined.
+The polytope desired action set can then be obtained by intersecting these half-spaces.